The

 Ken Huscroft Family Group

-This consists of the great
+This consists of the

-Huscroft Family Group.
-Note that the
+the Kevin Huscroft Family Group.
+Note that

-Huscroft, Lawrence Burton Huscroft, Leonard Wyatt Huscroft, Warren Leslie
+Wigen Huscroft, Lawrence Burton Huscroft, Leonard Wyatt Huscroft, Warren Leslie

 Huscroft, Irwin Kenneth Huscroft, Dawn Elaine (Huscroft) Sommerfeld, Donald